List of Regular Show characters: Wickets

 The Wickets are a street gang who have an obsession for croquet and hatred of cell phones.
 They are the villains of "Picking Up Margaret".
 Mordecai obliviously walks into the turf while answering a phone call from Margaret, whom he planned to take to the airport.
 He is encountered by the Wickets, who strictly warn him about their prohibition of cell phones, and then arrives at the auto shop to pick up Benson's car, since the cart is unavailable for use.
 When Raymond the mechanic talks to Benson about an issue via Mordecai's cell phone, he and Mordecai are ambushed by the Wickets.
 While the mechanic distracts the Wickets with a flamethrower, Mordecai gets into Benson's car and drives off to pick up Margaret.
 On their way to the airport, the Wickets catch up with them in a truck and two motorcycles and attack the car.
 Mordecai drives into a ramp under construction and shakes them off, causing one of the motorcycles to crash into a box and the other to bump into a wall as its two drivers fall to their death.
 Mordecai then drives off the railing of an unfinished bridge.
 Unable to turn, the last three Wickets drive off the end of an unfinished bridge into a cell phone billboard, killing them.

 Barry

 Barry (voiced by Lex Lang) is a criminal from the 70s and the villain who appeared in "Every Meat Burritos", where he steals a bag of burritos from Mordecai, Rigby, Muscle Man, and Hi Five Ghost while they were in his car and was arrested by them to the police.

+Knitted Muscle Man

+The Knitted Muscle Man (voiced by Sam Marin) is the main antagonist in the Season 7 episode "Favorite Shirt", he is created after Mordecai and Rigby put Muscle Man's favorite shirt into a 3D knitting machine after ruining it.
+However one of his hairs on the shirt causes an error thus creating the evil Knitted Muscle Man monster.
+The knitter scans and starts to put the shirt together, and it goes well until it stumbles on an error: a foreign object which is just Muscle Man's hair.
+It asks if they want to use all detected materials, and Rigby, who wants to hurry, says they don't have time for this and presses yes, much to HFG's dismay, who tried to pull him away.
+Rigby insists it's fine, trying to tell them they need to act on their instincts, but a shocked HFG and Mordecai point behind him - to a knitted-up Muscle Man figure.
+The inside of Knitted Muscle Man's mouth resembles that of The Muppets.